openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 The binding gets in sync with the next status refresh.

 Refer to [Advanced Users](doc/AdvancedUsers.md) for more information on openHAB Shelly integration, e.g. firmware update, network communication or log filtering.

+Also check out the [Shelly Manager](doc/ShellyManager.md), which provides detailed information on your Shellys, includes some common actions and simplifies firmware updates.
+Shelly Manager could also act as a firmware upgrade proxy - the device doesn't need to connect directly to the Internet, instead openHAB services as a download proxy, which improves device security.

 ## Supported Devices